moni-davila/cyber-ops/README.md

 - Lecture notes
 - Supporting lab artifacts

-Many original files are hosted in Google Drive and linked within each folder for easier access and organization.
+Many original files are hosted in Google Drive for easier access and organization.

 ## About Monica